bazelbuild/reclient/README.md

     `racing`.
 With `remote_local_fallback` it will try to execute the action remotely and fallback to local if the remote execution failed.
 With `racing` it tries to execute both and picks the one that finished sooner.
+*   `env_var_allowlist` - List of environment variables allowed to pass to the proxy.
+If the build action depends on local environment variables, they should be set here, so they're reproduced on the remote worker.

 If you are experiencing sporadic timeouts when dialing reproxy, you might consider adding: